 Based on the activities and key results identified from local stakeholder workshops, via problem tree and solution tree analysis, six intervention packages (IPacks) have been developed.
 This CERP only covers those key results and IPacks that correspond to local level interventions.
-CERP brings out issues on a number of vital areas of interventions that can take place at national level such as- resolution of land tenure issues; and interventions to regulate infrastructure development in forest area, however does not suggest specific interventions as guided by CERP manual.
+CERP brings out issues on a number of vital areas of interventions that can take place at national level such as- resolution of land tenure issues; interventions to regulate infrastructure development in forest area; interventions to regulate settlement expansion/land plotting in agricultural lands and others, however does not suggest specific interventions as guided by CERP manual.
 Feasibility analysis is used to assess the strengths and weaknesses of the IPacks where risks and obstacles to implementation of each IPacks were assessed.
 Safeguard analysis is done to identify social and environmental risks or threats, as well as to identify where CERP interventions can contribute to significant social or environmental co-benefits.
 The measures to mitigate risks and enhance benefits are also assessed.
 Budget plan and monitoring protocol for CERP are also prepared adopting several matrixes.
 However, geographic focus of activities is not considered as a primary criterion for activity grouping during IPack formulation.